RfidResearchGroup/proxmark3/doc/cheatsheet.md

 ```
 Options
 ---
--k, --key <key>                Access key as 16 hex symbols
+-k, --key <hex>                Access key as 16 hex symbols
--b, --block <block>            The block number to read as an integer
+-b, --block <dec>              The block number to read as an integer
--d, --data <data>              data to write as 16 hex symbols
+-d, --data <hex>               data to write as 16 hex symbols
-    --ki <key idx>                 Key index to select key from memory 'hf iclass managekeys'
+    --ki <dec>                 Key index to select key from memory 'hf iclass managekeys'
     --credit                   key is assumed to be the credit key
     --elite                    elite computations applied to key
     --raw                      no computations applied to key (raw)
     --nr                       replay of NR/MAC

 pm3 --> hf iclass wrbl -b 7 -d 6ce099fe7e614fd0 --ki 0
 ```